archondigital/archondigital.github.io/_posts/2014-06-20-moving-to-jekyll-from-wordpress.md

 3. 	**Sublime.** I prefer to write stuff and code using Sublime.
 But I also use iA Writer and Evernote on my iPhone and iPad.
 I'd want to be able to write about anything using just about any app that was available to me.

 4.	**Github.** Github pages is free and amazingly fast.
 It also allows for version control and encourages me to do more useful and creative stuff.
-I also find myself more productive when on Github and treat it as my social network compared wasting time on Twitter and Facebook.
+I also find myself more productive when on Github and treat it as my social network compared to wasting time on Twitter and Facebook.

 5.	**Liquid.** I've been using [Mixture.io][9] on some of my projects and that was where I ran into using [Liquid as a templating language][10].
 I also intend to publish a boilerplate for Mixture that would work for Jekyll and Foundation 5.
 I seriously considered using Mixture instead of Jekyll at some point since I found their "collections" feature more stable from what Jekyll offers, but I also wanted to have a "self-hosted" or a Github pages powered site that made use of Jekyll.

-6.	**Future plans.** I want to create my own open source CMS project similar to [Statamic][8], but for free, and one that runs on Node and one that can work as either a flat file CMS or on a lightweight or noSQL database.
+6.	**Future plans.** I want to create my own open source CMS project similar to [Statamic][8], but for free, and one that runs on Node.js and one that can work as either a flat file CMS or on a lightweight or noSQL database.

 ### Sayonara WordPress?